jump-dev/MathOptInterface.jl/docs/src/submodules/Bridges/reference.md

   by using the list of bridges that were added to it by [`Bridges.add_bridge`](@ref). [`Bridges.full_bridge_optimizer`](@ref) wraps a model in a [`Bridges.LazyBridgeOptimizer`](@ref) where all the bridges defined in MOI are added.
-This is the recommended way to use bridges in the [Testing guideline](@ref), and JuMP automatically calls [`Bridges.full_bridge_optimizer`](@ref) when attaching an optimizer.
+JuMP automatically calls [`Bridges.full_bridge_optimizer`](@ref) when attaching an optimizer.
   [`Bridges.debug_supports_constraint`](@ref) and [`Bridges.debug_supports`](@ref)
   allow introspection into the bridge selection rationale of